Derby–Shelton Bridge: Highway designation

 State Road 712 (SR 712) is a state highway in Shelton, Connecticut.
 The route is 0.24 mi long and is also known as Bridge Street.
 It connects Route 110 to Route 34 across the Housatonic River by the Derby–Shelton Bridge.

 SR 712 is the primary crossing of the Housatonic River in the Naugatuck Valley and the route presently includes wide shoulders.
-Prior to the opening of the Commodore Hull Bridge in 1951, Route 712 was part of the former alignment of Route 8 between Shelton and Derby.
+Prior to the opening of the Commodore Hull Bridge in 1951, SR 712 was part of the former alignment of Route 8 between Shelton and Derby.

 Road improvements

 In 2018, the $4.3 million Connecticut state project No. 126-174 was released for public comment.
 The primary goal of the project is to enable improve cyclist and pedestrian access between the Derby Greenway and Shelton's Veteran's Park.
 This project was initiated in response to a pedestrian vs automobile accident in 2011.

 The proposed improvements include the following: